 Known as Los Rapidos in Mexico, these are natural water currents & rapids that connect portions of the Bacalar Lagoon akin to a natural adventure park.

-Free Things To Do In Bacalar
+Things To Do In Bacalar

 1. Visit Cenote Azul

 Visit this cenote through the secret entrance in front of Amainah Hotel.
-Alternatively, you can go through the formal entrance and pay 35 MXN pesos fee.
+Alternatively, you can go through the formal entrance and pay the 35 MXN pesos fee.
 Only locals come through this backdoor entry so follow the signs, be respectful and keep it clean.

 2. Explore The Central Park